 Pecore lana merino

-How is Merino wool obtained?
+How is Merino Wool obtained?

-The selection of breeds: excellent merino sheep
+Breed selection: excellent merino sheep

 Sheep care: animal welfare and sustainability

-The collection of fibres: ethical and professional shearing
+Fiber collection: ethical and professional shearing

-Fiber spinning: from ball to yarn
+Spinning fibers: from ball to yarn

 Dyeing and finishing: a world of colors and details